tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 - /pubapis_swagger_intro/
 ---

-{: .tip}
-For step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial here](pubapis_openapi_tutorial_overview.html).

 [OpenAPI](https://www.openapis.org/) is a specification for describing REST APIs.
 You can think of the OpenAPI specification like the specification for DITA.
 With DITA, there are specific XML elements used to define help components, and a required order and hierarchy to those elements.
 Different tools can read DITA and build out a documentation website from the information.

 With OpenAPI, instead of XML, you have set of JSON objects, with a specific schema that defines their naming, order, and contents.
 This JSON file (often expressed in YAML instead of JSON) describes each part of your API.
 By describing your API in a standard format, publishing tools can programmatically ingest the information about your API and display each component in a stylized, interactive display.

+{: .tip}
+For step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial here](pubapis_openapi_tutorial_overview.html).

 * TOC
 {:toc}

-## Backstory: experiences that prompted me toward OpenAPI

-On one project some years ago, after I created documentation for a new API, the project manager wanted to demo the new functionality to some field engineers.

-To prepare for the demo, the project manager summarized, in a PowerPoint presentation, the new endpoints that had been added.
-The request and responses from each endpoint were included as attractively as possible in a number of PowerPoint slides.

-During the demo, the project manager talked through each of the slides, explaining the new endpoints, the parameters the users can configure, and the responses from the server.

-How did the field engineers react to the new demo?
-The field engineers wanted to try out the requests and see the responses for themselves.
-They wanted to "push the buttons," so to speak, and see how the API responded.

-I'm not sure if they were skeptical of the API's advertised behavior, or if they had questions the slides failed to answer.
-But they insisted on making actual calls themselves and seeing the responses, despite what the project manager had noted on each slide.

-{% include random_ad.html %}

-The field engineers' insistence on trying out every endpoint made me rethink my API documentation.
-All the engineers I've ever known have had similar inclinations to explore and experiment on their own.

-I have a mechanical engineering friend who once nearly entirely dismantled his car's engine to change a head gasket: he simply loved to take things apart and put them back together.
-It's the engineering mind.
-When you force engineers to passively watch a PowerPoint presentation, they quickly lose interest.

-After the meeting, I wanted to make my documentation more interactive, with options for users to try out the calls themselves.
-I had heard of [Swagger](https://swagger.io/).
-I knew that Swagger / OpenAPI was a way to make my API documentation interactive.
-Looking at the [Swagger Petstore demo](http://petstore.swagger.io), I knew I had to figure it out.

-## About OpenAPI
+## The OpenAPI specification

-OpenAPI is a specification for describing REST APIs.
-This means OpenAPI provides a set of objects, with a specific schema about their naming, order, and contents, that you use to describe each part of your API.

-You can think of the OpenAPI specification like DITA but for APIs.
-With DITA, you have a number of elements that you use to describe your help content (for example, `task`, `step`, `cmd`).
-The elements have a specific order they have to appear in.
-The `cmd` element must appear inside a `step`, which must appear inside a `task`, and so on.
-The elements have to be used correctly according to the XML schema in order to be valid.

-{% include random_ad2.html %}

-Many tools can parse valid DITA XML and transform the content into different outputs.
-The OpenAPI specification works similarly, only the specification is entirely different, since you're describing an API instead of a help topic.

 The official description of the OpenAPI specification is available in a [Github repository here](https://github.com/OAI/OpenAPI-Specification).
-Some of the OpenAPI elements are `paths`, `parameters`, `responses`, and `security`.
+For example, some of the OpenAPI elements are `paths`, `parameters`, `responses`, and `security`.
 Each of these elements is actually an "object" (instead of an XML element) that holds a number of properties and arrays.

 In the OpenAPI specification, your endpoints are `paths`.
 If you had an endpoint called "pets", your OpenAPI specification for this endpoint might look as follows: